AllardQuek/RamsiiBot/README.md

 As cash-strapped students who cook from time to time, we've always struggled with the disappointment of not being able to prepare a dish simply because we were missing 1 or 2 ingredients for a recipe.
 If only we could find substitutes for them!

 ## What it does 💪
 Inspired by a certain legendary and over-memed British chef, Ramsii is built to provide cooks with alternatives for ingredients they might be missing to complete a recipe.
-In addition, Ramsii offers users entertainment as well as a simple recipe recommendation for those who have a hard time deciding what they should cook.
 There is also a rating function for users to judge whether our proposed substitution actually worked; the aggregate percentage score of the ingredient will be displayed for all to see.

-Aside from that, below are the commands our bot currently supports:
+In addition, Ramsii offers users entertainment as well as a simple recipe recommendation for those who have a hard time deciding what they should cook.
+Below are the other commands our bot currently supports:

 - /trivia: For users to learn some interesting facts about food in general